GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials/README.md

 - ### **Page Design.**
-  The single page design has been specifically created to portray a clean, fun and engaging experience for the user.
-The page content presented in a clear and accessible fashion for the user to understand.
+  The page design has been specifically created to portray a clean, fun and engaging experience for the user.
+The page content is presented in a clear and accessible fashion for the user to understand.

 -  #### **Main Page.**